 The Environmental Impacts

-Environmental groups have advocated for Styrofoam bans since the 1980s.
-Berkeley was the first city to ban Styrofoam in 1988.
-Fast forward to today, several cities, counties, and states have banned plastic foam products.
-Below are some of the places in the United States with Styrofoam bans:
+Environmental groups have advocated for polystyrene and Styrofoam bans since the 1980s, when Berkeley was the first city to ban polystyrene in 1988.
+Fast-forward to today, several cities, counties, and states have banned plastic foam products.
+Below are some of the places in the United States with polystyrene bans:

 - In 2017, San Francisco passed an ordinance prohibiting the sale of all polystyrene products.
-This includes everything from coolers, to food packaging, to pool toys.
-In place of Styrofoam, the city encourages businesses to use eco-friendly packaging materials that have less of a negative impact on the environment.
+This includes everything from coolers to food packaging to pool toys.
+In place of EPS, the city encourages businesses to use eco-friendly packaging materials that have less of a negative impact on the environment.

-- Maine became the first state to ban Styrofoam in 2019.
-The law will go into effect in January 2021 and prohibits restaurants, caterers, coffee shops, and grocery stores from using to-go foam containers.
+- Maine became the first state to ban EPS in 2019.
+The law was set to go into effect January 2021 but was postponed due to the COVID-19 pandemic.
+When enforced, it will prohibit restaurants, caterers, coffee shops, and grocery stores from using to-go foam containers.

 - New York State banned the distribution of polystyrene food containers used for food and beverages served by restaurants, caterers, food trucks, retail stores, delis, and grocery stores.
 The ban also prohibits the sale of packing peanuts.
 This ban is due to go into effect in 2022.